FootprintsForFreedom/FootprintsForFreedomBackend/Sources/AppApi/Documentation.docc/Api/Waypoint/Verification/WaypointListRepositoriesWithUnverifiedModels.md

-# Search waypoints

-Searches all waypoint objects and returns the result in pages.
+# List repositories with unverified models

+Lists all repositories having at least one unverified waypoint.

 ## Request

-    GET /api/v1/waypoints/search
+    GET /api/v1/waypoints/unverified

+> Note: This api endpoint also lists all waypoint repositories with unverified tags.

+This endpoint is only available to moderators.

+The moderator token has to be sent as a `BearerToken` with the request.

-### Query parameters
+### Optional query parameters

-- term **text**: The text which should be searched for.
-The search filters the waypoint title, detail text and all titles of connected tags as well as the keywords of the tags.
-- term **languageCode**: The language code of the language to be searched.
+- term **preferredLanguage**: The language code of the preferred language in which each waypoint object should be returned.

+    If the language is available the waypoint will be returned in this language otherwise detail object in the language with the highest priority that is available will be returned.

+    Default: The language with the highest priority.
 - term **per**: The amount of items which should be sent per page.
 Default: 10
 - term **page**: The number of the page which should be returned.
 Default: 1